v4rshi/v4rshi.github.io/seasons_eda.md

 ## Findings and Visualizations:
-### NOTE: Click On any graph to see a bigger version of them!
+### NOTE: Click on any graph to zoom in!

-### 1. The first thing I looked at was who my most listened to artists were.
+### 1. The first thing I looked at was who my most listened-to artists were.
 I was fully expecting my top artist to be Charli XCX but in a rather surprising turn of events, its Future???
 I did not see this in my Future, that is for sure.

 <img src="images/spotify_project/top_20_artists.png?raw=true" width="1000" class="zoom" alt="Zoomable Image"/>